NotHarshhaa/SparkXcloud-Gdrive-MirrorBot/README.md

 ```
 -----
 ## ⬇️ From Base and other Repositories
-- *Mirroring direct download links, Torrent, and Telegram files to Google Drive*
+- *Mirror direct download links, Torrent, Mega.nz and Telegram files to Google Drive*
-- *Mirroring Mega.nz links to Google Drive (If your Mega account not premium, it will limit 5GB/6 hours)*
-- *Copy files from someone's Drive to your Drive (Using Autorclone)*
+- *Copy files from someone's Drive to your Drive*
 - *Download/Upload progress, Speeds and ETAs*
 - *Mirror all Youtube-dl supported links*
 - *Docker support*